Mtax-Development/GML-OOP/README.md

 3. In the `Tools` toolbar, open the `Import Local Package` menu.
 4. Choose the downloaded release file and open it.
 5. Choose `Add All` and then `Import`.
 The release should now be imported and appear in the `Asset Browser`, unless files with the same name have already existed in the project, in which case they can be replaced or the import of each such file can be skipped.
+6. Confirm that each invidual file was imported successfully.

 ### Creating a Package and importing it